Sammy Smith (soccer, born 2005)

 Samantha Elizabeth Smith (born September 22, 2005) is an American college soccer player for the Stanford Cardinal and cross-country skier for the United States Ski Team.
+She represented the United States in cross-country skiing at the 2026 Winter Olympics.

-With the United States youth national soccer team, Smith appeared at the 2022 FIFA U-17 Women's World Cup and won bronze at the 2023 Pan American Games.
+She represented the United States youth national team at the 2022 FIFA U-17 Women's World Cup and won bronze at the 2023 Pan American Games.

 Early life

 Raised in Boise, Idaho, Smith participated and excelled in numerous sports growing up: Nordic, freestyle, and cross-country skiing, soccer, cross-country running, track and field, football, ice hockey, and swimming.
 She was homeschooled for much of her childhood.
 She played football during middle school as a tailback, cornerback, kicker, and punter.
 In her freshman year at Boise High School, she won the IHSAA 5A state cross-country running titles in the 5,000 meters and team events as well as state track titles in the 1,600 meters, 3,200 meters, 4 × 400 meter relay, 4 × 800 meter relay, and team events.
 For her achievements, she was named the Idaho Gatorade Player of the Year in both sports in 2021.
 She placed second in cross-country running the following year on a broken leg and seventh the next year having just returned from the 2022 FIFA U-17 Women's World Cup in India.

 Smith scored 27 goals for the Boise soccer team between her junior and senior years and was named the Idaho Gatorade Player of the Year both years (2023, 2024).
 The team won the state championship and finished runners-up respectively, though Smith missed the playoffs both years while on duty with the youth national team.
 She played ECNL club soccer for the Boise Timber Thorns.
+She committed to play college soccer for the Stanford during her junior year.

 Soccer career

 College soccer

-Smith committed to play college soccer for the Stanford Cardinal in 2023.
-In her freshman season in 2024, she appeared in 13 games as a substitute and helped the team to the NCAA tournament semifinals.
+Smith played in 13 games as a substitute for her Stanford Cardinal as a freshman in 2024, helping the team to the NCAA tournament semifinals.
+She played in all 25 games, starting 14, and scored 1 goal as a sophomore in 2025.
+She helped the Cardinal win their first Atlantic Coast Conference (ACC) regular-season and tournament titles and reach the final of the NCAA tournament, losing to Florida State.